Do 84% Of Vegans And Vegetarians Really Go Back To Eating Meat?

 But examining the questions asked shows a potential bias toward recidivism and negative associations of veganism and vegetarianism.

-Once the initial dietary question identifies and separates current omnivores from current vegetarians and vegans, the omnivores – currently eating meat products – are asked if they have ever eaten a vegan or vegetarian diet.
+Once the initial dietary question identifies and separates current omnivores from current vegetarians and vegans, the omnivores – currently eating meat – are asked if they have ever eaten a vegan or vegetarian diet.

 1. I found it complicated to prepare vegetarian meals